-Date of Escalation Service Provider Level of Escalation Reason for Escalation Current Position 05/01/2022 Movement from last month 2017 North Wales Adolescent Service (NWAS) BCUHB 2 Medical workforce and shortages operational capacity Lack of access to other Health Board provision including Paediatrics and Adult Mental Health.
-Number of Out-of- Area admissions development including the recommendation to consider the location of NWAS due to lack of access on site to other health board provision - This is being considered in the Mental Health Specialised Services Strategy.
+Date of Escalation Service Provider Level of Escalation Reason for Escalation Current Position 05/01/2022 Movement from last month November 2017 North Wales Adolescent Service (NWAS) ВСИНВ 2 Medical workforce and shortages operational capacity Lack of access to other Health Board provision including Paediatrics and Adult Mental Health.
+Number of Out-of- Area admissions to lack of access on site to other health board provision - This is being considered in the Mental Health Specialised Services Strategy. • Participation in weekly months ago.
+THOUGH AND